 Land reclamation professionals are increasingly in demand.
 Our growing human population parallels a rapidly degrading arable land base from urban sprawl, soil erosion, resource extraction and industrial development.
 Thus, one of the most pressing challenges of the 21st century is to reclaim disturbed lands around the world to secure the livelihood of future generations.
 The Land Reclamation International Graduate School (LRIGS) helps to meet this challenge.

-LRIGS provides collaborative and interdisciplinary training and professional development opportunities to train highly qualified land reclamation professionals with the education and experience necessary to take on leadership roles in academia, consulting, government and industry.
-LRIGS is the first school of its kind in Canada and around the world.
+LRIGS provides collaborative and interdisciplinary training and professional development opportunities to foster highly qualified land reclamation professionals with the education and experience necessary to take on leadership roles in academia, consulting, government and industry.
+LRIGS is the first school of its kind in Canada and around the world, open to all undergraduate and graduate students and post doctoral fellows engaged in land reclamation or related environmental programs, at the University of Alberta and other post secondary institutions.